 We have policies and procedures for dealing with bullying, which have been developed with students, and it is important that you are aware of these.

 What is bullying?

 Bullying can be defined as the use of passive or active aggression with the intention of hurting another person.
-It results in pain and distress to the victim and can have far reaching effects on a person and can hinder their ability to
+It results in pain and distress to the victim and can have far reaching effects on a person and can hinder their ability to learn and achieve.

 Bullying may be an isolated incident or occur over a period of time.
 This means that any unkind action or comment is a form of bullying.
 Students should support each other and report all incidents of bullying.

 Bullying may include the following behaviours or actions:

 The college takes all allegations and incidents of bullying seriously.
 When bullying is reported it will be dealt with swiftly, firmly and in an appropriate manner to ensure that:

 In serious cases that involve assault, cyber-bullying or persistent bullying outside the jurisdiction of the college, the police may be contacted by the college.

 Our policies and procedures are available on the college website for you to access.
 In particular if you are concerned that you, or someone you know is being bullied, we urge you to talk to your tutor or student mentor.
 They can be contacted on tel.
 550687 or ext.
 2327 or by emailing email@example.com